ameet01/star-wars-blaster/README.md

 ### Light Saber Health Bar

-Lightsaber element built with CSS is correlated with the ship's health and lowers when the ship is hit!
+Lightsaber element built with pure CSS3/HTML5 is correlated with the ship's health and lowers when the ship is hit!

 <img src='https://github.com/ameet01/star-wars-shooter/blob/master/docs/lightsaberhealthbar.gif' width='400px'/>